-- (a) Enforces minimum password complexity of - 1.
-At least eight characters in length; and - 2.
+- c.
+Numerical characters, - d.
+Combination of upper case and lower case letters - (a.2) Enforces minimum PIN or password complexity when used as a component of multifactor authentication, of - 1.
+At least 8 characters in length; and - 2.
 Utilize at least three of the following four; - a.
 Special characters, - b.
-Alphabetical characters, - c.
+Alphabet characters, - c.
 Numerical characters, - d.
-Combination of upper case and lower case letters, - (b) [Withdrawn: Not applicable to COV] - (c) Stores and transmits only encrypted representations of passwords; - (d) Enforces password minimum and maximum lifetime restrictions of 24 hours minimum and 90 days maximum or dual factor authentication; - (e) Prohibits password reuse for 24 generations; and - (f) Allows the use of a temporary password for system logons with an immediate change to a permanent password.
+Combination of upper case and lower case letters - (b) [Withdrawn: Not applicable to COV] - (c) Stores and transmits only encrypted representations of passwords; - (d) Enforces password minimum and maximum lifetime restrictions of 24 hours minimum and 90 days maximum for a password when it is the only authenticator, or multi-factor authentication; - (e) Prohibits password reuse for 24 generations; and - (f) Allows the use of a temporary password for system logons with an immediate change to a permanent password.

-Supplemental Guidance: This control enhancement applies to single-factor authentication of individuals using passwords as individual or group authenticators, and in a similar manner, when passwords are part of multifactor authenticators.
+Supplemental Guidance: This control enhancement applies to single-factor authentication of individuals using passwords as individual or group authenticators, and in a similar manner, when passwords are part of multi-factor authenticators.
 This control enhancement does not apply when passwords are used to unlock hardware authenticators (e.g., Personal Identity Verification cards).
 The implementation of such password mechanisms may not meet all of the requirements in the enhancement.
 Encrypted representations of passwords include, for example, encrypted versions of passwords and one-way cryptographic hashes of passwords.
 The number of changed characters refers to the number of changes required with respect to the total number of positions in the current password.
 Password lifetime restrictions do not apply to temporary passwords.
 Related control: IA-6.